 This section addresses the most ancient type of spiritual practice, which is prayer, the most powerful and innate manner of spiritual expression.
-The Vedic prayer, Samastha Loka Sukhino Bhavantu (“May all beings of this Universe be Happy”), introduces this section in particular and the website in general.
+The Vedic prayer, Loka Samastha Sukhino Bhavantu (“May all the people in the world be happy”) *, introduces this section in particular and the website in general.
 It serves beautifully to express the essence of our Yoga School: that it is spirit-oriented and directed towards the fundamental norms of human coexistence.
 In Vedic culture, in the bosom of which yoga was born, prayer acts primarily as a purifying and inspiring force.
 Through prayer, in the pursuit to comprehend Universality of Being, a devotee, a yogi, rises above worldly, selfish concerns and thus receives the blessing of God's Grace.
 The main driving force in his life becomes love and compassion directed equally towards all living things.

 “Moral rectitude must distinguish all the nations of the world before we can expect